tauri-apps/rfcs/texts/0005-tauri-config-restructure.md

 # Motivation

-The current `tauri.conf.jsong` has a bunch of objects that don't necessarily follow a rule that could reason why they exist there and thus makes it awkward to figure out where to add new fields for example `tauri > bundle` object is a configuration for the CLI, why does it exist inside `tauri` object, another example is the `plugins` object which is a tauri feature, why does it exist outside of `tauri` object?
+The current `tauri.conf.json` has a bunch of objects that don't necessarily follow a rule that could reason why they exist there and thus makes it awkward to figure out where to add new fields for example `tauri > bundle` object is a configuration for the CLI, why does it exist inside `tauri` object, another example is the `plugins` object which is a tauri feature, why does it exist outside of `tauri` object?
 These inconsistencies will make it harder to add new fields to the config.